redhat-developer/vscode-java/README.md

 Setting the JDK
 ===============
 ## Java Tooling JDK
+Now that Java extension will publish platform specific versions, it will embed a JRE for supported platforms such as `win32-x64`, `linux-x64`, `linux-arm64`, `darwin-x64`, `darwin-arm64`.
+The embedded JRE is used to launch the Language Server for Java.
+Users are only responsible for configuring [Project JDKs](#project-jdks) to compile your Java projects.

+The following part is only kept for the universal version without embedded JRE.

-This JDK will be used to launch the Java Language Server.
-And by default, will also be used to compile your projects.
+>The tooling JDK will be used to launch the Language Server for Java.
+And by default, will also be used to compile your projects.\
+\
 The path to the Java Development Kit can be specified by the `java.home` setting in VS Code settings (workspace/user settings).
 If not specified, it is searched in the following order until a JDK meets current minimum requirement.

-- the `JDK_HOME` environment variable
+>- the `JDK_HOME` environment variable
-- the `JAVA_HOME` environment variable
+>- the `JAVA_HOME` environment variable
-- on the current system path
+>- on the current system path

 ## Project JDKs
 If you need to compile your projects against a different JDK version, it's recommended you configure the `java.configuration.runtimes` property in your user settings, eg: